FRIEDparrot/fish-segmentation/README.md

 (Note you can modify the loss weight of classification for better result).

-Reference Classification Accuracy :  79.33% (714/900) (not full test set)
+Reference Classification Accuracy :  79.33% (714/900) (the set used for test is not entirely test set)

 ### Example of Second model